The Key Benefits of Health Savings Accounts

 Withdrawing From Your HSA

-Withdrawals from a health savings account are tax-free as long you use the money to pay for qualified medical expenses.
-These "qualified" expenses are detailed in IRS Publication 502, Medical and Dental Expenses, and they include most medical costs from birth control pills to guide dogs to surgery.
+Withdrawals from an HSA are tax-free as long you use the money to pay for qualified medical expenses.
+"Qualified" expenses are detailed in IRS Publication 502, Medical and Dental Expenses, and they include most medical costs, from birth control pills to guide dogs to surgery.

 Using an HSA As a Tax-Planning Tool

-Health savings accounts achieve tax savings in two ways.
-First, HSAs accumulate earnings and income without being subject to forfeiture the way flexible spending accounts are.
-Money held inside an HSA can be withdrawn at any time for medical expenses so an HSA can be used to accumulate tax-free income for use later in life.
-You can build up tax-free savings for future medical expenses as you age.
+Money held inside an HSA can be withdrawn at any time for medical expenses, so an HSA can be used to accumulate tax-free income for use later in life.
+You can build tax-free savings for future medical expenses as you age.

 Financial institutions report HSA contributions using Form 5498-SA, which is sent to both the taxpayer and to the IRS.
-You can then report your tax-deductible HSA contributions on Form 8889 with the total contributions also reported on Form 1040.
+You can then report your tax-deductible HSA contributions on Form 8889, with the total contributions reported on Form 1040.